BmanGames024/bman-downloader/README.md

 3. Run it. — no install needed.
 4. App may take a minute on first start to cache Archive items
 5. Head to [**Archive.org**](https://archive.org/)
+6. Sign into your account
-6. Open inspect element
+7. Open inspect element
-7. If on Firefox, go to the Storage tab, cookies, and put the login user and sig, in the settings of the app (this is required to download)
+8. If on Firefox, go to the Storage tab, cookies, and put the login user and sig, in the settings of the app (this is required to download)
-8. If on Chrome, go to the Application tab, cookies, and put the login user and sig, in the settings of the app (this is required to download)
+9. If on Chrome, go to the Application tab, cookies, and put the login user and sig, in the settings of the app (this is required to download)
 > **Heads up on antivirus:** Windows Defender may show a false positive.
 If it does, allow the file or grab it fresh from the official Releases link above.

 ---